weiping-playnext/Zenject/README.md

 Container.BindInterfacesAndSelfTo<Logger>().AsSingle();
 ```

-This works because when the scene changes or your unity application is closed, the unity event OnDestroy() is called on all MonoBehaviours, including the SceneContext class, which then triggers Dispose() on all objects that are bound to `IDisposable`
+This works because when the scene changes or your unity application is closed, the unity event OnDestroy() is called on all MonoBehaviours, including the SceneContext class, which then triggers Dispose() on all objects that are bound to `IDisposable`.

+You can also implement the `ILateDisposable` interface which works similar to `ILateTickable` in that it will be called after all `IDisposable` objects have been triggered.
+However, for most cases you're probably better off setting an explicit <a href="#update--initialization-order">execution order</a> instead if the order is an issue.

 ## <a id="all-interfaces-shortcuts"></a>BindInterfacesTo and BindInterfacesAndSelfTo